mollikka/Website2024/content/text/2015-penrose-1/index.md

     )
 }}

+In [part 2](@/text/2015-penrose-2/index.md) I will leave the physical tiles behind and look deeper into the program.
+I will also find some interesting patterns while playing with the code.

 {% comment(date='2015-03-24') %}
 *Today I gave a short presentation on my Penrose Tiling Adventures on the Aalto University course